NahuenL/FP-IMDB-Keeper-App/README.md

 # FP-IMDB-Keeper-App

 Hi, this is a movie search app.
-Here you can find that movie you have been looking for, with a new facture, set any movie as watched status.
+Here you can find that movie you have been looking for.
+There is a new feature, you can set any movie as watched.

 ## API Used